vhscom/after-dark/README.md

 #### Index Blocking

 Just because a page appears in your `sitemap.xml` does not mean you want it to appear in a SERP.
-Examples of pages which will appear in your `sitemap.xml` that you typically do not want indexed by crawlers include error pages, search pages, legal pages, and pages that simply list summaries of other pages.
+Examples of pages which will appear in your `sitemap.xml` that you typically do not want indexed by crawlers include error pages, search pages, legal pages, and pages which list summaries of other pages.

 Though it's possible to block search indexing from a `robots.txt` file, After Dark makes it possible to block page indexing using Hugo configuration as well.
 By default the following page types will be blocked: